Classification: Immunomodulatory Agent

 Thalidomide is a type of "immunomodulatory agent", meaning it works by affecting the immune system.
 The mechanism of action is not clear.
 It may work in a few ways: by inhibiting blood vessel formation (called anti-angiogenesis), enhancing how the immune system functions against the cancer cells or by decreasing growth factor production (one way tumors are “fed”).

-In order to receive thalidomide, patients will need to participate in a program called STEPS (System for Thalidomide Education and Prescribing Safety).
+In order to receive thalidomide, patients will need to participate in a program called REMS (Risk Evaluation and Mitigation Strategy).
 This program educates healthcare professionals and patients about the dangers of thalidomide exposure to a fetus.
-This exposure can cause serious birth defects, and patients taking the medication will need to use two reliable forms of birth control.
-This includes male patients taking thalidomide, because it is present in sperm.
-The STEPS program places restrictions on who can prescribe and dispense the medication.
-Patients will also need to complete a questionnaire before starting the drug, as well as every month they are taking it.
+This exposure can cause serious birth defects and patients taking the medication will need to use two reliable forms of birth control.
+This includes men taking thalidomide because it is present in sperm.
+The REMS program limits who can prescribe and dispense the medication.
+Patients will also need to complete a survey and safety agreement before starting the drug and every month they are taking it.
+Important safety reminders:

 There are a number of things you can do to manage the side effects of Thalidomide.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects: